carpentries/instructor-training/07-motivation.md

 that are hard to learn and have little near-term application don't belong in this course.

+> ## Actual Time
+>
+> Any useful estimate of how long something takes to master must take into account
+> how frequent failures are
+> and how much time is lost to them.
+> For example,
+> editing a text file seems like a simple task,
+> but most graphical editors save things to the user's desktop or home directory.
+> If people need to run shell commands on the files they've edited,
+> a substantial fraction won't be able to navigate to the right directory without help.
+> If this seems like a small problem to you,
+> please revisit the discussion of [expert blind spot](03-maps.html).
+{: .callout}

 Many of the foundational concepts of computer science, such as computability, inhabit the "useful but hard to learn" corner of the grid described above.